awfullyavg/SimpleMapping/README.md

 # SimpleMapping
 A batch script to map drives.
-For IT professionals and anyone who would like for this to be more automated
+For IT professionals and anyone who would like mapping to be more automated.
+Open to any feedback if any!